SussieRawrin/workshop-pet/README.md

 - Workshop Pet is a program that allows you to download and save multiple workshop files very quickly by automating in-game input.
 You can choose to either download the program and save files manually or to add them to the [online archive](https://archive.workshopcodes.com/)

 * It powers [archive.workshopcodes.com](http://archive.worshopcodes.com/) which is an archival microservice for [workshopcodes.com](https://workshopcodes.com/).
 If you are just worried about saving your workshop codes, you can import them on that site and they will be saved to the archive too

 	* An example is available here @ https://archive.workshopcodes.com/GC26Y
-	* If ya want any help please join our discord @  https://discord.gg/Rju6xv9
+	* If ya want any help please join the discord @  https://discord.gg/Rju6xv9

 ### What's the point?
 * A few workshop creators I'm friends with were concerned with the possibility of their games being deleted, I made this code archiver to help.
 It allows you to download all your workshop games quickly to your PC and lets you rest easy knowing they are backed up